-Dare to Dream (DTD), The Harris Foundation's crime prevention and character development program for grade 4-6 students in the Greater Houston area, is proud to announce its Module Two Mission Specialist Excellence Award winners.
+Dare to Dream (DTD), The Harris Foundation's crime prevention and character development program for grade 4-6 students in the Greater Houston area, is proud to announce its Module One Mission Specialist Excellence Award winners.

 DTD's year long curriculum is comprised of three modules: My Self (character development), My Community (community awareness/engagement) and My World (setting goals).
 In My Self, students learn about the six pillars of character and their role in achieving success.
 The students then work as a group to plan and implement a character campaign at their school.
 This year’s recipients of the 2013-2014 Module One Mission Specialist Excellence Awards played an integral role in that planning process and also have demonstrated the six pillars of character in their own lives.
 Dare to Dream is proud to recognize these students whose good character and positive attitude have truly made a difference.